Martlark/flask-serialize/README.rst

         id = db.Column(db.Integer, primary_key=True)
         # other fields ...

-.2.
-Configure the route with the do all mixin method:
+*Two* Configure the route with the do all mixin method:

 .. code:: python